blakadder/blog/_posts/2022-09-27-android-panel-webview.md

 #### T6E Specific

-On T6E ADB over TCP does not persist after a reboot.
+On Tuya versions of the panel ADB over TCP does not persist after a reboot.
 To make it permanent run:

 ```dos
 adb shell setprop persist.adb.tcp.port 5555